 Completing your tax return

-Enter on line 101 the amounts shown in box 14 of all your T4 slips.
+Enter on line 101 the total of amounts shown in box 14 of all your T4 slips.

 Forms and publications